safwanmohiuddin-droid/Digital-Dice-FPGA/README.md

 # Digital Dice — FPGA/VHDL Project

-> **COE321: Digital Systems Design**
-> Ajman University — College of Engineering and Information Technology
-> Department of Electrical and Computer Engineering

 A digital implementation of a standard 6-sided die, designed in VHDL and deployed on a **Nexys 4 FPGA board**.
 The system uses a **3-bit Linear Feedback Shift Register (LFSR)** to generate pseudo-random numbers (1–6), displaying the result on a 7-segment display and via 3 binary LEDs.